Thatcher Harrison plays

 And if that weren’t enough, Thatcher is also an accomplished composer who composes for fingerstyle, classical, and jazz guitar.

 Regardless of whether his compositions are upbeat and fun, or quiet and structurally complex, Thatcher Harrison focuses first and foremost on composing music that is both beautiful and well structured.

 In a generation marked by more virtuoso musicians than ever before, Thatcher stands out by virtue of his ability to play many genres at a high level.
-In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical piece by Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
+In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical composition by Johann Sebastian Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
 By performing many different kinds of music, Thatcher wants to make sure that everyone who comes to see him perform leaves satisfied.

 In addition to his career as a solo guitarist, Thatcher has experience working in group settings.
 Over the course of his career, he has performed as a session musician, sideperson, classical chamber musician, and a member of small jazz combos and large big-band ensembles.